 - why is console better than pc

-- reasons why console is better than pc
+- why are some games better on consoles than on pc